 The Predecessor Fund was not registered under the 1940 Act, and thus was not subject to certain investment and operational restrictions that are imposed by the 1940 Act.
 If the Predecessor Fund had been registered under the 1940 Act, its performance may have been adversely affected.
 Accordingly, future Fund performance may be different than the Predecessor Fund's restated past performance.
 The Predecessor Fund was not a regulated investment company ("RIC") under Subchapter M of the Internal Revenue Code (the "Code") and therefore did not distribute current or accumulated earnings and profits and was not subject to the diversification and source of income requirements applicable to regulated investment companies.
 The Predecessor Fund's returns include all account fees and expenses, before expense limitations.
-As a result of the Fund's contractual expense limitation in effect until December 31, 2025, the operating expenses borne by investors in the Institutional Class Shares are expected to be lower than the operating expenses borne by investors in the Predecessor Fund, the Predecessor Fund would, therefore, have had different performance results if it were subject to the Fund's fees and expenses.
+As a result of the Fund's contractual expense limitation in effect until December 31, 2025, the operating expenses borne by investors in the Institutional Class Shares are expected to be lower than the operating expense borne by investors in the Predecessor Fund.
+Because the Fund has different fees and expenses than the Predecessor Fund, the Predecessor Fund would, therefore, have had different performance results if it were subject to the Fund's fees and expenses.
 The performance of the Investor Class Shares and Class A Shares would have been lower as a result of their higher operating expenses.
 Monthly returns from the inception of the Predecessor Fund through December 28, 2022 are provided in Appendix A of the Prospectus.